-"For hundreds of years scientists have been observing, wondering and theorizing about Jupiter's Great Red Spot," says Scott Bolton, Juno principal investigator.
+"For hundreds of years scientists have been observing, wondering and theorising about Jupiter's Great Red Spot," says Scott Bolton, the Juno mission's principal investigator.

 "Now we have the best pictures ever of this iconic storm.